redsach/redsach.github.io/_pages/visualise.md

 ---
 ![]() <img src="/images/Qj_1999-10.gif" width="350">
 ## Magnetosphere-Ionosphere Coupling
-The ionosphere interacts with the Sun through the solar wind and magnetosphere.
-We use models like MHD and AI to predict key physical quantities such as potential and current.
-These predictions help us determine the energy input into the atmosphere, which in turn informs us about the potential impacts on technological systems like satellites and power grids.
+Earth's ionosphere interacts with the Sun through the solar wind and magnetosphere.
+We use MHD and AI models to predict key physical quantities such as potential and current.
+These predictions help us determine the energy input into the upper atmosphere, which in turn informs us about the potential impacts on technological systems like satellites and power grids.

 <br/>
 <br/>